Yordan Alvarez Player Props: Astros vs. Pirates

 Yordan Alvarez At The Plate

-- Alvarez leads Houston with 12 hits and an OBP of .444 this season.
+- Alvarez has two doubles, three home runs and eight walks while batting .300.

-- Among qualifying hitters in MLB, he ranks 25th in batting average, 20th in on-base percentage, and 19th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 63rd, his on-base percentage ranks 25th, and he is 36th in the league in slugging.

-- Alvarez has gotten a hit in eight of 10 games this season (80.0%), with multiple hits twice.
+- This season, Alvarez has tallied at least one hit in eight of 11 games (72.7%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.